Dr3nz4r/impostor-ipfilter/README.md

 if `Allowed` or `Blocked` are missing, they default to false if `BlockedMessage` is empty or missing it will default to `You are not allowed to create lobbies.`

+The IP checked against, will always resolve to your local network gateway if the server runs in the same network, If you have an idea on how to solve this, feel free to submit a PR or open an issue with some idea.